MediaCrush/MediaCrush/docs/index.md

 You can also manually embed media by just taking the generated markup and dropping it into your page, which avoids the need to load our script.
 It's also possible to get information about media through the API (in the form of JSON blobs), and then generate markup yourself based on the results.

-## API Wrappers

-Have you written a cool API wrapper for MediaCrush?
-[Let us know](mailto:support@mediacru.sh) and we'll mention it here.

-### Python

-* [PyCrush](https://github.com/MediaCrush/PyCrush) - Official API wrapper that makes the most out of each HTTP request.